CDMcGwire/othnell/src/pages/combat/damage.md

 Some Supernatural spells can protect characters.
 This is not considered "Armor" for the sake of damage calculations.
 These spells bypass natural laws, after all.
-They apply on their own rules.
+The source of the magical protection will explain its own effect.

 ## Damage Scaling